HakiimJ/hakiimj.github.io/_pages/group.md

   <h3>Symbolic Data Analysis (SDA)</h3>
   <ul>
-    <li><strong>Overview:</strong> As datasets scale beyond the limits of efficient storage and processing, novel modeling paradigms are required.
+    <li><strong>Overview:</strong> As datasets scale beyond the limits of efficient storage and processing, novel modelling paradigms are required.
 We extend Symbolic Data Analysis (SDA) approaches to model classical data directly through aggregate summaries.
-By focusing on optimal designs and likelihood-based frameworks for symbolic data, we enable sophisticated statistical methodologies—such as mixture models—to be applied to massive, complex datasets without critical information loss.</li>
+By focusing on optimal designs and likelihood-based frameworks for symbolic data, we enable sophisticated statistical methodologies, such as mixture models, to be applied to massive, complex datasets without critical information loss.</li>
   </ul>

   <h3>Imbalanced Classification</h3>
   <ul>
     <li><strong>Overview:</strong> In high-stakes domains such as medical diagnosis and fraud detection, the event of interest is often rare, leading to the failure of standard machine learning algorithms.
 Our group develops meta-learning frameworks to systematically address imbalanced classification, ensuring robust predictive accuracy for minority classes.</li>
     <li><strong>Data-Level Approaches:</strong> We mitigate class imbalance at the foundational level by developing and applying advanced <strong>resampling methodologies</strong> (including oversampling, undersampling, and hybrid techniques) tailored to specific topological dataset characteristics.</li>
-    <li><strong>Algorithmic-Level Approaches:</strong> Beyond resampling, our research explores algorithmic interventions—particularly <strong>cost-sensitive learning</strong>—to penalize misclassifications mathematically and optimize models directly for minority class recognition.</li>
+    <li><strong>Algorithmic-Level Approaches:</strong> Beyond resampling, our research explores algorithmic interventions, particularly <strong>cost-sensitive learning</strong>, to penalise misclassifications mathematically and optimise models directly for minority class recognition.</li>
     <li><strong>Recommendation Systems:</strong> We are pioneering novel recommendation architectures specifically designed to navigate class imbalance, particularly when compounded by other structural data irregularities.</li>
   </ul>

   <h3>Computational Statistics</h3>
   <ul>
-    <li><strong>Overview:</strong> Computational statistics leverages high-performance computing to analyze and interpret complex data through advanced algorithms and simulations.
-Our group focuses on advancing these computational techniques—primarily utilizing R and Python—to deliver efficient, scalable processing for real-world statistical models and sophisticated data analysis challenges.</li>
+    <li><strong>Overview:</strong> Computational statistics leverages high-performance computing to analyse and interpret complex data through advanced algorithms and simulations.
+Our group focuses on advancing these computational techniques, primarily utilising R and Python, to deliver efficient, scalable processing for real-world statistical models and sophisticated data analysis challenges.</li>
   </ul>

   <hr>